Jamieriedel/Data-Analysis-for-a-delivery-process/README.md

 # Data-Analysis-for-a-delivery-process

-In this project we've been asked to analyze the four given datasets of a company.
+In this project we've been asked to analyze four given datasets of a company.

 First we were illustrating the companies delivery process and added the information we've been given and the datapoints.